godotengine/godot-docs/classes/class_physicsdirectbodystate.rst

 - void **apply_impulse** **(** :ref:`Vector3<class_Vector3>` position, :ref:`Vector3<class_Vector3>` j **)**

 Applies a positioned impulse to the body.
-An impulse is time independent!
-Applying an impulse every frame would result in a framerate dependent force.
+An impulse is time-independent!
+Applying an impulse every frame would result in a framerate-dependent force.
 For this reason it should only be used when simulating one-time impacts.
 The position uses the rotation of the global coordinate system, but is centered at the object's origin.

 .. _class_PhysicsDirectBodyState_method_apply_torque_impulse:

 - void **apply_torque_impulse** **(** :ref:`Vector3<class_Vector3>` j **)**

 Apply a torque impulse (which will be affected by the body mass and shape).
-This will rotate the body around the passed in vector.
+This will rotate the body around the vector ``j`` passed as parameter.

 .. _class_PhysicsDirectBodyState_method_get_contact_collider: